-In this study, we use data from the unique large-scale semi-natural experiment that is the Biotest lake to quantify changes in body growth, mortality, and the size structure in a non-commercially exploited population of Eurasian perch (Perca fluviatilis, henceforth perch) that was enclosed and exposed to temperatures 5-10 ℃ above the normal for 23 years, in relation to the reference outside the enclosure.
-The Biotest lake is a 1 km2 artificial enclosure of Swedish Baltic Sea archipelago (Fig. 1) that since 1980 has received warm cooling water from the nuclear power plant in Forsmark and where all types of fishing is banned (Adill et al. 2013; Huss et al. 2019).
-Henceforth, we refer to the Biotest as the warm and the reference as the cold area.
-Using hierarchical Bayesian models, we quantify key individual- and population level parameters, such as body growth, asymptotic size, mortality rates, and size-spectra between the areas.
+We used data from a unique large-scale 23-year-long experiment heating a coastal ecosystem to quantify how warming changed fish body growth, mortality, and the size structure in a unexploited population of Eurasian perch (Perca fluviatilis, ‘perch’).
+We compare fish from this enclosed bay exposed to temperatures 5-10 ℃ above normal (‘warm area’) with fish from a reference area (‘cold area’) in the adjacent archipelago (Fig. 1).
+Using hierarchical Bayesian models, we quantify differences in key individual- and population level parameters, such as body growth, asymptotic size, mortality rates, and size-spectra between the warm and cold coastal area.

 Results